Tom Kummer: Aftermath

-Kummer has maintained a largely unapologetic stance about his fraud.
+Kummer has maintained a largely unapologetic stance about his work.
 He has referred to his work as "montage reporting" from "the school of borderline reporting", where his goal was simply to entertain the reader, knowing full well that celebrities would never provide such interesting material.
 He told the Berner Zeitung, "Interviews are an art form.
 Only people in Switzerland still believe that they have to be true word for word."
 SZ-Magazin, the Friday section of Süddeutsche Zeitung where his profiles appeared would frequently feature satirical articles and graphics.
 Even some of his publishers came to his defense.
 The Frankfurter Allgemeine Zeitung went on record as dismissing the celebrity profile genre as "tedious", concluding: "No exclusive interviews blossom behind the hedges of Malibu, and the people who live there are paying a lot of money to make sure things stay that way."
 In the preface for a 1997 compilation of Kummer's interviews, Ulf Poschardt actually outlines Kummer's gonzo journalism as a "stylistic honing during the transcription of the tapes", where Kummer "decided to add his authorship into the framework of classical journalism, to inject it with fun and intelligence, taking no prisoners."

 Kummer is the subject of a 2011 documentary called Bad Boy Kummer by Miklós Gimes.